5 examples of gamification that make Duolingo the best at user retention

-If you have ever tried to learn a new language on your phone, you most definitely know of Duolingo!
-Boasting 42 million monthly active users, Duolingo is the world leader in educational apps, otherwise known as ‘edtech’.
+If you have ever tried to learn a new language on your phone, you probably know Duolingo!
+With over 42 million monthly active users, Duolingo is the world leader in educational apps.
 In other words, they’ve built an app that makes learning fun!
-The app is filled with great gamification examples!
+The user experience on Duolingo is full of gamification elements that make learning a new language motivating for its users.
+From daily streaks to points, badges, and leaderboards, Duolingo gamification makes it a perfect case study to improve user retention!

 Duolingo’s product manager Zan Gilani himself says the app’s key to success is how it leverages gamification to keep people motivated and engaged.
 Its badging system has come to define the app.
 However, Duolingo goes way beyond just badges.
 They created a fun learning environment that keeps users engaged and conclusively boosts its user retention metrics.